Herbal Tea

 Peppermint Tea (Safeway) | 0 |

-As we can glean from the above data, some Herbal teas do have trace amounts of caffeine.
-However, even for those ultra-sensitive to caffeine even .4mg of caffeine would most likely go unnoticed.
+As we can glean from the above data, some herbal teas do have trace amounts of caffeine.
+However, even for those ultra-sensitive to caffeine even .4 mg of caffeine would most likely go unnoticed.

 Ingredients in Tea (Herbal)